dtr-org/docs.unit-e.io/reference/rpc/getnewaddress.rst

 ``getnewaddress ( "account" "address_type" )``

-Returns a new UnitE address for receiving payments.
+Returns a new Unit-e address for receiving payments.

 If 'account' is specified (DEPRECATED), it is added to the address book so payments received with the address will be credited to 'account'.